nextensio/docs/content/en/Architecture/policyattr/_index.md

 User attribute needed:
 1. userTier = "free" or "premium"

 The Route policy using template1 could be written as follows.
-Note that the Host attributes are not required here.
+Note that the App attributes are not required here.

 ```